You may have noticed for the last few months

 I love the basket on the Pash,

-and throwing in my lock, purse, camera, water, jacket, and anything else I fancy to have at the tip of my fingers or need to haul around town for my urban jaunts.
+it is super handy for riding around town and throwing in my lock, purse, camera, water, jacket, and anything else I fancy to have at the tip of my fingers or need to haul around town for my urban jaunts.

 One of the concessions with switching my city rides to a 'road' bicycle was that a basket was not really going to work.